manwhy/Discord-Nice-RPC/README.md

  __Linux__: https://github.com/Rex-Hm/Discord-Nice-RPC/releases/download/v2/Nice-DRPC-Linux.py

  __Mac__: Not available (Maybe soon)

+ I'm not sure if it will ever have support for Windows 7, at least not the version with Python.

 # First steps
 (Setting up our RPC is now much easier thanks to the GUI integrated in v2!)